Your most important asset isn’t your car, your house, or even your professional expertise; it’s your mental health.

 What Your Calendar Can Do for You

-Your online calendar can’t change your mental state by itself, but it can help you implement and maintain healthier habits.
+There are plenty of great calendar apps like ClickUp Calendar or AnyDo calendar, but your online calendar can’t change your mental state by itself.
+However, it can help you implement and maintain healthier habits.
 You might be surprised at just how much your mental health improves when you:

 Going full-throttle all day, every day, is exhausting.
 If you don’t permit yourself to take a step back, you may begin to burn out.
 Scheduling short breaks throughout your day can help you stay productive without getting overwhelmed.